dallisonlima/cloudformation_course/README.md

 ## Intrinsic Functions
 ### Fn::Ref
 - The ```Fn::Ref``` function can be leveraged to reference
-  - Prameters => returbs the value of the parameter;
+  - Prameters => returns the value of the parameter;
   - Resources => returns the physical ID of the underlying resource (ex.: EC2 ID)
 - The shorthand for this in YAML is ```!Ref```